 make it work more robustly and integrate better in

-The implementation introduced here was independently designed, but has many similarities with the "Research compendium" concept of Gentleman and Temple Lang (2004).
+The implementation introduced here was independently designed, but has many similarities with the "Research compendium" concept of Gentleman and Temple Lang (2004) or Basu (2018).
 The major difference is that here, we don't use Literate programming.
 The basic reason is modularity and abstractions.
 At the first/highest level, readers just want a general introduction to the whole research in an easy to read and less technical manner.
-Only when they are very interested in the result will they look into the details of the analysis (figures in a paper) and only if that further raises their curiosity will they actually invest the time look into the raw processing steps.
-A similar process happends during the definition phases of a research project by its authors.
+Only when they are very interested in the result will they look into the details of the analysis (figures in a paper).
+Only once that further raises their curiosity will they actually invest the time and energy to look into the raw processing steps.
+A similar process happens during the definition phases of a research project by its authors.
 Following this logic, this pipeline is designed on the principle of maintaining the research project as two separate/modular components: 1) its coding/scripts/software and 2) plain text descriptions used to generate the final paper/report.

 Reproducibility is the main reason this system was designed.
 However, a reproduction pipeline like this also has lots of practical benefits that are listed below.
 Of course, for all the situations above to be maximally effective, the scripts have to be nicely/thoroughly commented for easy human (not just computer) readability.